-Most of the work I do I enjoy.
-I’m an IT consultant working for a large institutional organization.
-I interact with smart people and solve difficult problems.
-The day-to-day customer interaction is fine.
+Most of the work I did I enjoyed.
+I was an IT consultant working for a large institutional organization.
+I interacted with smart people and solved difficult problems.
+The day-to-day customer interaction was fine.

-But nearly every aspect of dealing with my company is unsavory.
-Added to my client work, I’m asked to manage fifteen or so company employees.
-The task needs a full-time project manager and I’ve recommended that, but the company won’t make the investment.
+But nearly every aspect of dealing with my company was unsavory.
+Added to my client work, I was asked to manage fifteen or so company employees.
+The task needed a full-time project manager and I recommended that, but the company wouldn’t make the investment.

 #2 Look for something new

 One problem is that my specialty is fairly narrow.
 I have significant domain knowledge of the computer systems of our end customer.
 Those skills are valuable, but only for their specific computer systems.